 Foods rich in calcium, selenium, vitamin D, and magnesium may help support your overall health if you have Graves’ disease.
 Other foods, including those high in iodine, may worsen symptoms.

-The foods you eat can’t cure you of Graves’ disease, but they can provide antioxidants and nutrients that may help alleviate symptoms or reduce flares.
+While the foods you eat can’t cure Graves’ disease, they can provide antioxidants and nutrients that may help support your overall health and prevent complications.

-Talk to your doctor or to a dietitian to help determine which foods you should avoid.
-You might also keep a food diary to track which foods aggravate your symptoms and which foods don’t.
+Consider talking with a doctor or dietitian to help determine the foods you should avoid or limit.
+You might also keep a food diary to track which foods aggravate your symptoms and which don’t.
 Some types of food to consider eliminating include:

 - wheat and wheat products